Amzani/apidesk-sdk-test-def/docs/models/components/by.md

 # By

-Specify the field by which to sort the activities, such as 'date' or 'type'.
-This determines the order in which the activities are returned.
+Indicates the field used for sorting the companies, helping to arrange results based on specific attributes.
+Common fields include 'name' or 'creation_date'.

 ## Example Usage